woodpecker-ci/plugin-docker-buildx/docs.md

 - Build without push
 - Use custom registries
 - Build based on existing tags when needed
-- Push to multible registries/repos
+- Push to multiple registries/repos

 It will automatically generate buildkit configuration to use custom CA certificate if following conditions are met: